Apeksha-Sridhar/MLAI_Classification/README.md

  b.
 Undersample majority class
  c.
 Oversample the minority class
 Try training the models with not just the bank information features but all the other features as well.
-Stratify the data during the train_test_split due to the imbalanced classes, which will possibly provide better precision scores.
+Stratify the data during the train_test_split due to the imbalanced classes, which will possibly provide better recall scores.